expfactory/expfactory/docs/pages/1-generate-https.md

 ## Expose Ports
 Before continuing, in the case that you are using a cloud-based host, make sure that ports 80 and 443 (for https) are both exposed.
-It's terrible when you actually get something working, but you can't see it because the port isn't open :) If you aren't using Digital
-Ocean, we are also assuming that you've done the correct work to get a domain, and set up the A/CNAME records to support all versions of http/https and www or without.
+It's terrible when you actually get something working, but you can't see it because the port isn't open :) If you are using Digital Ocean, there's no firewall to begin with so the ports are already exposed (but you can add a firewall if you want to).
+If you aren't using Digital Ocean, we are also assuming that you've done the correct work to get a domain, and set up the A/CNAME records to support all versions of http/https and www or without.

 ## Install nginx
 Run these commands to install nginx